nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

-**1.** Import the packages and libraries detailed in the "Necessary Libraries and Versions section below."
+**1.** Import the packages and libraries detailed in the "Necessary Libraries and Versions section" below.

 **2.** Run Streamlit in your terminal and open the prompted link to view the app.
 For more detailed instructions on this setup, click [here](https://docs.kanaries.net/topics/Streamlit/streamlit-vscode)